MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

     For more information, see [Buy or remove licenses for a Microsoft business subscription](/microsoft-365/commerce/licenses/buy-licenses.md) and [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles.md).

-- A Microsoft 365 E5/Defender for Endpoint Plan 2 license/ E5 security.
+- A Microsoft 365 E5/ Defender for Endpoint Plan 2/ E5 security license.

 - Microsoft Defender for Endpoints agents deployed in your environment.
 For more information, see [onboard Microsoft Defender for Endpoint](/defender-endpoint/onboarding.md)